Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 CalendarScheduling and invitesNotion Calendar / Google Calendar

-Video conferencingRunning the meetingZoom / Google Meet / Microsoft Teams
+Video conferencingRunning the callZoom / Google Meet / Microsoft Teams

-AI meeting notesTranscription and summariesNotion AI Meeting Notes / Notta / tl;dv
+AI meeting notesTranscription and summaryNotion AI Meeting Notes / Notta / tl;dv

 RecordingStoring the videoQureco / native cloud recording

-"Notion integration" means very different things depending on which area you want to feed into Notion.
-If you only need calendar visibility, Notion Calendar alone is enough.
-If you want transcripts stored too, you need an AI notes tool.
-If you want video preserved, you need a recording tool.
+What "Notion integration" looks like depends entirely on which slot you're trying to fill.
+If you only need calendar visibility, Notion Calendar alone handles it.
+Want transcripts in Notion too?
+You need an AI notes tool.
+Want the video preserved?
+That's a recording tool.

-When evaluating any tool, the key question is how completely does it actually wire into Notion?
+When you evaluate any tool, the real question is how deep does the integration actually go?
 There are three levels:

-• Direct integration (official): Built on the Notion API.
-One click or fully automatic writes
+• Direct (native): Built on the Notion API.
+One-click — or fully automatic — writes into your database

-• Via automation platforms (Zapier / Make): No-code workflows, but extra subscription and an additional failure point
+• Through Zapier / Make: No-code workflows, but you're paying for an extra subscription and adding one more failure point

-• Manual copy/paste: A "tool that can be used with Notion" but where you still do the work
+• Manual copy/paste: A tool that "supports Notion" but where you're still doing the work by hand

-Some products marketed as "Notion-integrated" turn out to mean "manual export."
-Knowing which level you're getting prevents disappointment.
+Plenty of products marketed as "Notion-integrated" turn out to mean the third one.
+Knowing which level you're getting saves a lot of disappointment.

-When comparing the 10 tools below, four axes matter most:
+When comparing the 10 below, these four come up over and over:

-2. Speaker identification: does "who said what" survive?
+2. Speaker identification — does "who said what" actually survive?

-3. Pricing: is the free tier usable? does it require an upgrade?
+3. Pricing — is the free tier usable, or does it force an upgrade fast?

-4. Recording: does video persist, or just transcripts?
+4. Recording — does the video persist, or only the transcript?

 Two calendar tools to centralize meeting entry points in Notion

-The meeting workflow starts with the calendar.
-If you want a Notion-native feel, this is where to begin.
+The workflow starts at the calendar.
+If you want everything to feel Notion-native, this is where to start.

 Notion's own calendar app.
 Released free in January 2024.
-You can attach Notion pages to events and automatically generate video meeting links.
+You can attach Notion pages to events and auto-generate meeting links.

-According to Notion's official help, it supports Zoom, Google Meet, and Microsoft Teams.
-Google Meet works with no extra setup once your Google account is connected; Zoom and Teams require a one-time OAuth authorization.
+Per Notion's help docs, it supports Zoom, Google Meet, and Microsoft Teams.
+Google Meet works with no setup once your Google account is connected; Zoom and Teams each need a one-time OAuth.

 • Pricing: Free

-• Why use it: If you live in Notion, this is the obvious first install
+• Why use it: If Notion is your home base, this is the obvious first install

-The most widely used calendar in the world.
-Standalone Notion integration is limited, but it works seamlessly through Notion Calendar.
+The most widely used calendar on Earth.
+Standalone Notion integration is thin, but routed through Notion Calendar it's seamless.

-• Connect a Google account in Notion Calendar and existing Google Calendar events show up
+• Connect a Google account in Notion Calendar and existing events show up

-• You can embed a calendar URL inside a Notion page to view events inline
+• Embed a calendar URL inside a Notion page to view events inline

-• "When a calendar event is created, add a row to a Notion database" automations are easy in Zapier
+• "When a calendar event is created, add a row to a Notion database" is a one-Zap workflow in Zapier

-For "I don't want to leave Google Calendar, I just want it visible in Notion too," routing through Notion Calendar is the cleanest path right now.
+If your stance is "I don't want to leave Google Calendar, I just want it visible inside Notion too," routing through Notion Calendar is the cleanest path in 2026.

-Three video conferencing services that connect to Notion
+Three video conferencing services that plug into Notion

 The tools that actually host the meeting.
-Direct API integration with Notion is limited, but via calendars and automation, the practical setups are solid.
+There's no real direct Notion API integration here, but via calendars and automation, the practical setups are solid.

-The default for business meetings.
-There's no direct Notion API integration, but Notion Calendar adds Zoom links automatically, so it fits cleanly into a Notion-first stack.
+The default for business calls.
+There's no direct Zoom → Notion API integration, but Notion Calendar attaches Zoom links automatically, so it slots into a Notion-first stack cleanly.

-• In Notion Calendar settings → Video calls → choose Zoom → authorize via OAuth
+• Notion Calendar → Video calls → Zoom → OAuth

 • Click "Add Zoom link" when creating an event; the meeting URL is generated

-• Zoom cloud recordings can flow through Zapier into Notion: "When recording is complete, add a row to a Notion database"
+• Zoom cloud recordings can route into Notion through Zapier ("When recording is complete, add a row to a Notion database")

-If you're on Zoom Pro or higher, "cloud recording → Zapier → Notion" is the canonical flow.
+If you're on Zoom Pro or above, "cloud recording → Zapier → Notion" is the canonical flow.

 The default for Google Workspace users.
-If Notion Calendar is connected to your Google account, no extra setup is needed to attach Meet links to events.
+With Notion Calendar connected to your Google account, no extra setup is needed to attach Meet links.

 • Meet cloud recording requires Business Standard or higher

-• Recordings save to Google Drive, so Drive → Zapier → Notion is the practical automation route
+• Recordings land in Google Drive, so Drive → Zapier → Notion is the practical automation

-• Native Meet transcription is limited, so combine with an AI notes tool
+• Meet's native transcription is limited — pair it with a dedicated AI notes tool

-The standard for Microsoft 365 organizations.
+The standard for Microsoft 365 shops.
 Notion Calendar supports it natively for link attachment.

-• Recording and transcription require an appropriate Microsoft 365 license (E3 / E5 / Business Standard)
+• Recording and transcription need an appropriate M365 license (E3 / E5 / Business Standard)

 • Notion AI Connectors (Business+) make Teams messages searchable from Notion